 Each year the United States sets a designated number limit on how many refugees will be admitted for humanitarian reasons.
 According to The American Immigration Council, “To be admitted as refugees, individuals must be screened for multiple international and U.S agencies” and must be able to adequately prove that there is a “well-founded fear of persecution based on race, religion, membership in a particular social group, political opinion, or national origin.”
 As for asylum seekers, those are usually people who are already in the United States who are worried about going back to their home countries.
 However, an immigrant does not qualify as a refugee nor an individual seeking asylum because of the poverty or difficult economic conditions of their native country.

-For example, before Obama left office he ended the 20-year-old “wet foot, dry foot” policy which allowed Cuban migrants who reach U.S soil to stay and become legal citizens after one year of residence, effectively ending one potential avenue for unauthorized immigrants to enter the United States, though it could be argued this was beneficial for both the U.S and Cuba.
+For example, before Obama left office he ended the 20-year-old “wet foot, dry foot” policy which allowed Cuban migrants who reach U.S soil to stay and become legal citizens after one year of residence, effectively ending one potential avenue for undocumented immigrants to enter the United States, though it could be argued this was beneficial for both the U.S and Cuba.
 In other words, for the vast majority of immigrants who seek to enter the country legally, there is no “line” for them to go to.

 Even when coming to the United States for employment, most foreign workers must have a job already lined up with an eligible employer who will sponsor them.
 Employers can request permission to bring over highly specialized foreign workers, but only if they meet the job skills and education requirements.
 In these cases, there are a limited number of temporary visas for highly skilled or internationally recognized workers.